After earning this badge, you will be able to

-Now, find at least one article, video, or website that relates one of the highlighted trends, technologies or practices to your discipline in some way.
+FIND at least one article, video, or website that relates one of the highlighted trends, technologies or practices to your discipline in some way.

 From hype to adoption

-- Read the Wikipedia entry and take a quick look at the August 2016 image.
+- READ the Wikipedia entry and take a quick look at the August 2016 image.
 Each technology is coded with a color indicating the pace of adoption.

-- Study this multi-year view.
+- STUDY this multi-year view.
 Several specific technologies are highlighted in different colors.
 Follow them across the years and see how each progresses at a different pace.

-Everett Rogers' Diffusion of Innovation is the source of categorizations like "early adopter".
+OPTIONAL — Everett Rogers' Diffusion of Innovation is the source of categorizations like "early adopter".
 Gartner's Hype Cycles are rooted in this theory.

 Here's a summary of Rogers' work (PDF).
 See also the "Adopters" image at right.

-Just for fun watch Outdated World, a 2011 commercial from BestBuy AND Technology Trends, Dell's 2017 take on how higher education might look in the future.
+JUST FOR FUN — watch Outdated World, a 2011 commercial from BestBuy AND Technology Trends, Dell's 2017 take on how higher education might look in the future.

 Consider what you've learned so far.
 Make some notes for later, when you'll write a reflection.
 The prompts below may help.
 "X" is shorthand for a trend, technology, or practice.